bitwitch/.vim/README.md

 change leader + cc to TOGGLE comments
 1. ```$ vim ~/.vim/plugged/nerdcommenter/plugin/NERD_commenter.vim```
 2. scroll to the bottom of the file where the keymappings are and swap the key bindings for Comment and Toggle.
-By default Comment is leader + c[space] and Toggle is leader + cc.
+By default Comment is leader + cc and Toggle is leader + c[space].